Money market fund: September 2008

 Money market funds increasingly became important to the wholesale money market leading up to the crisis.
 Their purchases of asset-backed securities and large-scale funding of foreign banks' short-term US-denominated debt put the funds in a pivotal position in the marketplace.

 The week of September 15–19, 2008, was very turbulent for money funds and a key part of financial markets seizing up.

-Events

 On Monday, September 15, 2008, Lehman Brothers Holdings Inc. filed for bankruptcy.
-On Tuesday, September 16, The Reserve Primary Fund broke the buck when its shares fell to 97 cents after writing off debt issued by Lehman Brothers.
+On the following day, the Reserve Primary Fund broke the buck when its shares fell to 97 cents after writing off debt issued by Lehman Brothers.

 Continuing investor anxiety as a result of the Lehman Brothers bankruptcy and other pending financial troubles caused significant redemptions from money funds in general, as investors redeemed their holdings and funds were forced to liquidate assets or impose limits on redemptions.
-Through Wednesday, September 17, prime institutional funds saw substantial redemptions.
+Through September 17, prime institutional funds saw substantial redemptions.
 Retail funds saw net inflows of $4 billion, for a net capital outflow from all funds of $169 billion to $3.4 trillion (5%).